mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 ```

 - **`idGen: (arg: T) => string`** is a callback that _also_ uses `T` as an argument.
 This means that...
-  - we'll get the benefits of type-checking, within `idGen` function
+  - we will get the benefits of type-checking, within `idGen` function
-  - we'll get some type-checking alignment between the array and the `idGen` function
+  - we will get some type-checking alignment between the array and the `idGen` function

 ```ts twoslash
 function listToDict<T>(